 Shortly thereafter, UK mobile operator Three confirmed in the video below that the device will be carried by their network.

 The video also revealed that the phone will have a modest 800 MHz processor, a 2.8-inch capacitive touchscreen display, a 3MP rear camera, and Wi-Fi.
 The phone will also come with Samsung's proprietary Social Hub software, allowing you to connect to your email, IM, and social networks through one interface.
-So, if you are like Brendan and always like to be connected, "this is the perfect phone for you".

 Just as promised, AT&T unleashed the Froyo update for the HTC Aria today.
 They provided a link to HTC's official download site, complete with instructions for applying the update and a warning that application will result in a hard reset of your phone.
 The mandatory reset does seem like a great idea, as the issues that plagued the Epic Froyo update were reportedly solved via a hard reset.